Mew (band): Visuals (2017)

-Farewell shows (2024–2025)
+Farewell shows (2024–2026)

 On 10 September 2024, after some studio activity and only occasional live performances, the band announced two "farewell" shows to be taking place in Denmark in May 2025, including a final show at the Royal Arena in Copenhagen on 31 May.
-While several media outlets initially reported that Mew were breaking up, the band later confirmed that they would continue playing without Bjerre.
 Bjerre stated that he "[had] come to the realization that it's time for [him] personally to embark on a different journey, and focus on other creative projects."
-The band later announced further worldwide shows.
+The band later announced further worldwide shows, with their final performance taking place at the Roundhouse in London on 5 February 2026.

 Band name

 Bjerre explained that the name came from their days in high school when, disappointed after baking a "disgusting" cake, the members threw possible band names around, and Mew stuck.
 "It had a sort of incomplete symmetry to it – it was kinda pointy at the edges and soft in the middle with the small E. There wasn't any deeper thought behind it than that, just how it sounded and looked.
 And it had a mystery to it, in a way," Bjerre said.
+The band's name has no affiliation or relation to the Pokémon of the same name; the franchise began in 1996, a year after the band originally formed.
+Bjerre remarked to New Noise in 2015 regarding the confusion: "Nintendo came out with that concept a couple of years after we arrived at that name, and for a little while it was a bit annoying because there were those who assumed we were somehow connected (or named after) that little pink kitty cat.
+But it’s not something that ever made us consider changing names or anything."

 Reception

-Mew has been praised by fellow musicians including Brian Aubert of Silversun Pickups, Jesse Lacey of Brand New and Zac Farro of Paramore.
+Mew has been praised by fellow musicians including Bono of U2, Trent Reznor of Nine Inch Nails, Jesse Lacey of Brand New, Brian Aubert of Silversun Pickups, and Zac Farro of Paramore.